asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 #### Author's Mind

 I believe both members of a pair, being the authors of the code, benefit from a code review.
-Specifically they benefit from an independent editor to review the code for clarity and understanding.
+Specifically an independent editor to review the code for clarity and understanding is helpful.
 I recommend addressing this by switching pairs more frequently during the work day and finding other ways to practice non-blocking reviews before introducing blocking code reviews.

 ## Limits WIP